Kazik Radwanski

 Kazik Radwanski is a Canadian film director and screenwriter.
 His early short films have been cited as part of the New Canadian Cinema movement.
 He made his feature film directorial debut in 2012 with Tower.
 His second feature film, How Heavy This Hammer (2015), screened at film festivals around the world and received critical acclaim.

-His third feature film, Anne at 13,000 Ft.
+Radwanski's third feature film, Anne at 13,000 Ft.
 (2019), starring Deragh Campbell, won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award in 2021.
+His fourth feature, Matt and Mara, is slated for release in 2024.

 Career

 2000s

 Before transitioning into feature films with his directorial debut Tower (2012), Radwanski wrote and directed several award-winning short films, including Assault (2007), Princess Margaret Blvd.
 (2008), Out in That Deep Blue Sea (2009), and Green Crayons (2010), all of which screened at film festivals around the world, most notably in Edinburgh, Melbourne, and Berlin.